 He took night classes after his high school days to become an accountant and around this time he met Judy Jolleys.
 The couple dated for a short period and were married in 1966.
 They lived in White Rock for six years, moving back in 1972, the year daughter Paralee was born and two years after Michael Jr. was born.
 The family’s stay in White Rock was the only time Mike ever lived outside of Cloverdale.

 In 1972, Mike bought the Shell Bulk Plant from his uncle A.J.
 Bourassa.
-It was located on the southeast corner of No. 10 and 176th Street and Mike would sell furnace oil, gasoline, and diesel to farmers and local businesses.
+It was located on the southeast corner of No. 10 and 176th Street and Mike sold furnace oil, gasoline, and diesel to farmers and local businesses.

 But most of all, Mike will always be associated with the Royal Canadian Legion.